victxl/victxl/README.md

 <h3 align="center">Hello World!!</h3>

 ###

-<h6 align="center">👋 Hey there!
-I'm Victor, a passionate systems developer based in Brasília.
-With a background in photography and cinema, coupled with technical skills in system development, I bring a unique perspective to my projects.
-Currently pursuing a degree in Information Systems, I'm enthusiastic about exploring the intersection of technology and visual creativity.<br><br>🌟 Interests: I'm deeply interested in technology, photography, cinema, and web development.
-I love diving into new techniques in photography and crafting engaging visual projects.<br><br>🚀 Goals: My goals revolve around advancing my career in system development, refining my skills in photography and cinema, and contributing to innovative and creative projects.
-I'm committed to continuous learning, hard work, and seizing professional growth opportunities.</h6>
+<h6 align="center">👋 Hello!
+I'm Victor, a Moranso systems developer in Brasília.
+My journey began with a background in photography and film, but over time, I developed a passion for technology and creating innovative solutions.<br><br>🌟 Interests: In addition to systems development, I have a deep interest in exploring the intersection between technology and visual creativity.
+I am constantly delving into new photography and filmmaking techniques, seeking to create engaging visual projects that complement my journey in the world of technology.<br><br>🚀 Goals: My main focus is to advance my career as a systems developer, while continuing to refine my photography and filmmaking skills.
+I am committed to contributing to innovative and creative projects, making the most of the professional growth opportunities that come my way.</h6>

 ###